Qld land tax clearance certificate

 What is a clearance certificate?

-A clearance certificate is an official advice that no tax is payable on the blocks you enter and the vendors owe no tax.
-It is valid for the duration of the financial year it was issued.
+A clearance certificate is an official advice that no tax is payable on the blocks you enter, and the vendors owe no tax.
+It is valid during the financial year it was issued.

 An immediate clearance is issued if:

 - no tax is payable on the identified blocks

 - no tax is owed by the identified vendors.

 A liability advice is an estimate of the land tax payable on a particular block of land, which potentially forms part of a total land tax assessment.
 This advice issues when the vendor is liable for land tax, but the assessment hasn’t been issued or not yet overdue for payment.